denivladislav/map-app/README.md

 A mapboxgl app.

 You may place markers and lines on this map.
-In order to place a marker, click «Add marker» button and the click on the map.
+In order to place a marker, click «Add marker» button and then click on the map.
 In order to place a line, click «Add line» button, then click on the map to place line starting point and then again to place line ending point.

 ![first](https://user-images.githubusercontent.com/71961494/202124031-8eda711c-8841-4ad7-814b-3a4f861ef0c3.png)